Civil service of China

-The civil service of China is the administrative system of the government which consists of all levels who run the day-to-day affairs in the country.
+The civil service of the People's Republic of China is the administrative system of the government which consists of all levels who run the day-to-day affairs in the country.
 The members of the civil service are selected through competitive examination.

 Civil servants

 As of 2009, China has about 10 million civil servants who are managed under the Civil Service Law.
 Most civil servants work in government agencies and departments.
 State leaders and cabinet members, who normally would be considered politicians in political systems with competing political parties and elections, also come under the civil service in China.
-Civil servants are not necessarily members of the Chinese Communist Party (CCP), but 95 percent of civil servants in leading positions from division (county) level and above are CCP members.
+Civil servants are not necessarily members of the Chinese Communist Party (CCP), but 95 percent of civil servants in leading positions from division (county) level and above are CCP cadres.
 The vast majority of civil servants remain in the service for their entire careers.

 The definition of civil servant (公务员 (gōngwùyuán)), a term formally codified in the 2006 Civil Service Law is often ambiguous in China.
 Most broadly, civil servants in China are a subset of CCP cadres, the class of professional staff who administer and manage Chinese government, party, military, and major business institutions.
 More specifically, the term denotes public employees in higher positions of authority; according to academic Yuen Yuen Ang, they "form the elite strata of functionaries in the party-state hierarchy", in contrast to shiye renyuan (事业人员) or 'shiye' personnel, who are also public employees but are not considered gongwuyuan.

 The definition of the civil service differs from that of many western countries.
 Civil servants are "the managers, administrators and professionals who work for government bodies," including leadership such as the Premier, state councillors, ministers, and provincial governors, among others.
 It excludes manual workers and many other types of cadre, such as those employed in public service units such as hospitals, universities, or state-owned enterprises, even though those positions are also paid and managed by the government.
 While not strictly part of the civil service, the judiciary is governed by the same personnel arrangements as the civil service.